mimimimi2002/cosmeticsite/README.md

 **It is very important that you read the entire specification before starting the implementation process.**

-## Partner Information
-This assignment is designed to be a partner project and we highly encourage you to work with a partner.
-You may only work with one other person - 2 people is the maximum number of people per group.
-You may not collaborate with anyone besides your partner.
-If you would like to work on your own, you may request an exception, **however**, the amount of work remains **the same** even if you are approved to work individually.

-If you would like to work alone, you must request to do so by the specified deadline.
-You must also find a partner by the specified deadline or else a partner will be assigned to you.
-All of these deadlines will be posted on the class website calendar and on the Ed discussion board.
-If you would like to work with a partner but do not know anyone in the class, post and respond to others in the designated Ed post.

-You and your partner should devise a plan for how the work will be divided and when it will be completed.
-The implementation strategies section of this spec might be useful when planning how to divide up the work.
-At the end of the quarter, you will be required to fill out a peer evaluation survey reflecting on how well you and your partner worked together and how the work was divided.
-If there are issues or the division of labor was dramatically unfair, this will be your opportunity to share.
-This will result in a grade deduction for the individual who did not contribute sufficiently.

-**You are not allowed to collaborate with your partner on any other assignment or assessment in this class.
-The final project is the only assignment where partner work is allowed.**

-### Guide to Partnered Git
-When multiple people work on the same GitLab project, things become a bit more complicated than the normal `clone`, `add`, `commit`, `push`.
-The following is a mini guide on how to work with a partner on the same repository.
-However, this guide is useless without one extremely important thing: **you must communicate with your partner.** If you are going to work on sections of the assignment separately, let your partner know when you are working on which part.
-This way, you don’t both accidentally work on the same section.
-1. Each person does `git clone` as they would for any normal assignment
-2. Every time before you start working on your local repo, run `git pull`
-3. After you finish implementing what you were working on, do `git add`, `git commit`, and `git push` (Do this **every time**.
-Do not just save and come back to it later.)

-#### Merge Conflicts

-If everything goes right with you and your partner pushing to/pulling from git, you won't need to use this part of the guide.
-However, it is a possibility that something will go wrong so we are going to provide a mini-guide on resolving merge conflicts.
-You can access it [here](merge-conflict-guide.md).

-## Learning Objectives
-The goal of this project is to test your knowledge of everything you have learned this quarter.
-You are expected to implement one of the three project options listed above, demonstrating your working understanding of the following topics:
-* HTML: content and structure; using semantically correct tags
-* CSS: style and layout
-* Client-side JavaScript: adding behavior and calling APIs
-* Node.js: creating your own API
-* SQL: providing data persistence in a relational database

-You are held to the same standards that we have built upon throughout the past quarter, such as
-  * Good code style, according to our [Code Quality Guidelines](https://courses.cs.washington.edu/courses/cse154/codequalityguide/)
-  * Implementing the feedback you have received in past assignments
-  * Good documentation at every level (project, API, file, and function)

 ## Final Deliverables
 Keep in mind that the files listed in the table below are the _minimum_ requirements.
 Feel free to create additional files but keep in mind that they must include documentation.